Interrupt/systemshock/README.md

 - Level loading
 - Starting a new game
 - Some HUD rendering
+- 3D rendering

 # Not working:
 - Keyboard Input / Mouse Clicks
   - polling should be switched to SDL
+- Physics
+  - player controller is acting weird
-- 3d rendering
+- Object loading
-  - need to implement some integer math functions
+  - no objects in levels, need to actually load their properties
 - Main Menu
   - can be turned back on when input works
 - Sound & Music
 - Video Files
-- Saving / Loading
+- Saving

 Compiling / Running
 ============